wwei10/blog.wwei10.com/_posts/2014-02-22-fisher-yates-shuffle.md

         exchange a[j] and a[i]
 ```

-We can easily prove that robability of i at position 0: `1 / n`.
+We can easily prove that probability of i at position 0: `1 / n`.

 To prove probability of i at position 1 is `1 / n`.
 We have two cases.